The Process

 CLOSE

-The process exists to answer the one question every other instrument cannot: where does the real problem live, and is it the same place the individual says it lives.
+The process exists to answer the one question every other instrument cannot: where does the real problem live, and is it the same place the person says it lives.

 In 81.4% of cases, it is not.